 About three years ago, we moved to Mandeville, which was a major life change at the time.
-After working in Downtown New Orleans for over ten years and living in Lakeview, Metairie, and Old Metairie, I definitely considered myself a “city girl” with a high appreciation for the activities, culture, and lifestyle of a mini-metropolis.
+After working in downtown New Orleans for over ten years and living in Lakeview, Metairie, and Old Metairie, I definitely considered myself a “city girl” with a high appreciation for the activities, culture and lifestyle of a mini-metropolis.
+I was used to living within New Orleans with kids, with easy access to all of the city’s attractions and restaurants.
+Side note – we have some amazing “must try” restaurants on the Northshore, too.

-When I started telling friends and coworkers that I was planning to move to the Northshore, I was often met with expressions of shock and horror (ok maybe that’s a bit exaggerative, but it’s not far off).
+When I started telling friends and coworkers that I was planning to move to the Northshore (GASP!), I was often met with expressions of shock and horror (ok maybe that’s a bit exaggerative, but it’s not far off).
 How could you do that?

 - The Safety: No place is perfect, and I certainly keep an eye on my kids and my surroundings at all times.
 But there have definitely been moments where I’ve recognized a slightly different feel and comfort level in everyday situations.
 I can’t say that I often felt unsafe previously, but living outside of the city has a calm about it that I can’t quite describe.

-- The Outdoors: This is probably one of the biggest reasons!
-Access to the water and proximity to the lakefront has been huge for us!
+- The Outdoors: This is probably one of the biggest reasons we love the Northshore!
+Access to the water and proximity to the lakefront have been huge for us!
 We walk, bike, or play on the lakefront nearly every weekend.
 We fly kites, visit the playgrounds, walk around, grab dinner, meet up with friends, and more.
 With several wonderful playgrounds within a ten-minute drive to our house, we find ourselves outside all the time!
 (There is also great access to rivers and lakes for boating and fishing, which we also enjoy.)
+Bonus – there are terrific farmers markets on the Northshore, and we are within close distance of the incredible Fontainbleau State Park and neat adventures like White Sands Beach.
+If camping is your jam, there are wonderful places to camp right outside New Orleans.

-- Great Dining: There is no place like New Orleans!
+- Great Dining: There is no place like New Orleans with its dozens of family-friendly restaurants!
 But we are so close, we certainly enjoy some really great dining options and very quickly developed our family’s favorites list.
-A few of our favorites (well-worth a drive for my Southshore friends) are: Breakfast – Liz’s Where Y’at and LaLou; Brunch – Hambone; Lunch – Beach House, Rusty Pelican, Abita Brew Pub; Dinner – Leonardo’s, Trey Yuen, Habaneros; Poboys – Mandeville Seafood, The Poboy Company; Pizza – Coscino’s, McClain’s; Date Nights – New Orleans Food and Spirits, Duman Pizza, Pat’s Rest A While, Barley Oak.
+A few of our favorites (well-worth a drive for my Southshore friends) are: Breakfast – Liz’s Where Y’at and LaLou; Brunch – Hambone; Lunch – Beach House, Rusty Pelican, Abita Brew Pub; Dinner – Leonardo’s, Trey Yuen, Habaneros; Poboys – Mandeville Seafood, The Poboy Company; Pizza – Coscino’s, McClain’s; Date Nights – New Orleans Food and Spirits, Duman Pizza, Pat’s Rest A While and Barley Oak.

 - The People: We really love meeting new families, hanging out with our neighbors, and getting to know the other people (transplants and natives) who live in and around our area.
 We’ve been warmly welcomed and have created some wonderful friendships during our time here.
 In general, we have really appreciated the family-friendly nature of the Northshore.

 - Outdoor Events: This is a big one!
-(In non-pandemic times, of course.)
 We really enjoy the outdoor music offerings at the trailheads, lakefront, and Bogue Falaya Park.
 During the spring and summer months, there is always something going on.
-We enjoy the farmer’s markets in each town and the family-friendly festivals that (usually) take place.
+We enjoy the farmers markets in each town and the family-friendly festivals that (usually) take place.